What’s it like living in Middleton?

 Are you worried you won’t make friends and build a community?
 Maritimers are notoriously welcoming, and being active in the community is one of the best ways to meet new people.
 Groups like Lions and Rotary are always looking for volunteers, as is the volunteer Fire Service.

-Alright, let’s talk about some of the necessities – housing, health care, schools, employment, and transit.
+Alright, let’s talk about some of the necessities–housing, health care, schools, employment, and transit.

 Like many rural towns, Middleton has housing right in town that encompasses a wide range of styles and price points.
 From modern new builds to Victorians to run-down farmhouses in need of TLC, Middleton has it all.
-If you are buying a fixer-upper, keep in mind that things move slower in rural areas than they do in big cities.
-It can be difficult to find skilled tradespeople with time in their schedule.

 Middleton is home to Soldiers’ Memorial Hospital, one doctor’s office, and no walk-in clinics.
 The hospital is small, and while it used to be open 24/7, Nova Scotia is experiencing a doctor shortage, and it’s been closed most nights for a long time.
 Unfortunately, more than 10% of Nova Scotians are without a doctor, and it’s important to keep this in mind if you’re considering moving to a rural area.